deepfence/golang_deepfence_sdk_ts/client/docs/ModelLoginResponse.md

 ### NewModelLoginResponse

-`func NewModelLoginResponse(accessToken string, licenseRegistered bool, onboardingRequired bool, passwordInvalidated bool, refreshToken string, ) *ModelLoginResponse`
+`func NewModelLoginResponse(accessToken string, emailDomain string, licenseKey string, licenseRegistered bool, onboardingRequired bool, passwordInvalidated bool, refreshToken string, ) *ModelLoginResponse`

 NewModelLoginResponse instantiates a new ModelLoginResponse object This constructor will assign default values to properties that have it defined,